Sitecore/jss/docs/upgrades/unreleased.md

             }
         ```

-* Update jss-translation-client-loader service to get the performance improvement during fetching Dictionary Data Fetching for SSR
+* Update jss-translation-client-loader service to get the performance improvement during fetching Dictionary Data for SSR
     * In `/src/app/i18n/jss-translation-client-loader.service.ts`
         * Add import for TranferState and of
             ```